justanotherdot/justanotherdot/site/posts/an-infinite-barrage-of-mountains-to-climb.md

    your improvements not by comparing yourself to others but by comparing yourself to your past.

-4. **Life is not work.** Some people might argue that it's OK to dump all your time into studying or hacking on side projects or whatever but the reality is we need different entertainment for our brains and we need to give it rest.
+4. **Life itself is not work.** Some people might argue that it's OK to dump all your time into studying or hacking on side projects or whatever but the reality is we need different entertainment for our brains and we need to give it rest.
 Simply "taking a holiday" from your studying or work where you do literally nothing is a fantastic way to replenish your excitement for the things you are passionate about.

 5. **Excitement is healthy and an absence of it is a warning flag.** It helps clarify what you want to concentrate your efforts on.
 Yes, sometimes things